-Second, and more significantly, auditory cortex has the characteristics expected from an overcomplete representation.
-There are \sim 30,000 auditory nerve fibers but more than 1000 times as many auditory cortex neurons.
-Assuming that the "representational fidelity" (the amount of information that can be represented by a single spike) of neurons in cortex is comparable with that at the periphery, the "representational capacity" of cortex is far in excess of what is needed to form merely a complete representation.
-This model suggests a way in which this excess representational bandwidth can be used for computation, instead of merely to overcome neuronal noise, as has sometimes been proposed.
+Secondly, and more significantly, auditory cortex has the characteristics expected from an overcomplete representation.
+There are about 30,000 auditory nerve fibers, but more than a thousand times as many auditory cortex neu-Assuming that the "representational rons. fidelity"-the amount of information that can be represented by a single spike-of neurons in cortex is comparable to that at the periphery, the "representational capacity" of cortex is far in excess of what is needed to form merely a complete representation.
+This model suggests a way in which this excess representational bandwidth can be used for computation, instead of merely to overcome neuronal noise as has sometimes been proposed.

 Although we do not know how sparse cortical representations are achieved, it seems likely that the underlying circuitry involves lateral interactions.
 Indeed, "sparsification" is similar to divisive normalization approaches, which are motivated by both circuit and computational considerations (Schwartz and Simoncelli, 2001).
-Explicit circuit dynamics and connection weights can be obtained using gradient descent to minimize the total neural activity in Equation 14.
+Explicit circuit dynamics and connection weights can be obtained using gradient descent to minimize the total neural activity in Eq.
+10.

-Model predictions
+4.3 Model predictions

 We have identified three clear experimental predictions of the model.
-First, the optimal linear decoder estimated from an experiment in which the activity of multiple neurons are recorded should maximize the firing rate of a target neuron.
-Second, there should be an asymmetry between the performance of the optimal linear encoder and decoder, but this asymmetry should become evident only in interpreting multineuron recording experiments; the model predicts that the optimal linear encoder and decoder in a single neuron experiment both underperform the "true" optimal (i.e., nonlinear) decoder.
+First, the optimal linear decoder estimated from an experiment in which the activity of multiple neurons are recorded should maximize a target neuron's firing rate.
+Second, there should be an asymmetry between the performance of the optimal linear encoder and decoder, but this asymmetry should become evident only in interpreting multi-neuron recording experiments; the model predicts that the optimal linear encoder and decoder in a single neuron experiment both underperform the "true" optimal (i.e. nonlinear) decoder.
 Finally, the STRF should be dynamically influenced by acoustic context.
-These predictions can be used to test (and falsify) the model.
+These predictions can be used to test-and falsify-the model.

 Perhaps the most surprising prediction of this model is how stimulus optimization for a target neuron can improve by recording from other neurons involved in the representation.
-To our knowledge, online stimulus optimization using data from more than one neuron has not been previously proposed but could be practical using modern multineuron recording techniques.
+To our knowledge, online stimulus optimization using data from more than one neuron has not been previously proposed, but could be practical using modern multi-neuron recording techniques.

-We have assumed that the neural decoding function (the transformation from the neural response to the stimulus) is linear.
-However, we have shown that sparseness implies that the neural encoding function (the inverse transformation from the stimulus to the response) is in general nonlinear (piecewise linear).
-This asymmetry, which emerges only in multineuron recording experiments, is a strong and testable prediction of the model.
+We have assumed that the neural decoding function-the transformation from the neural response to the stimulus-is linear.
+However, we have shown that sparseness implies that the neural encoding function-the inverse transformation from the stimulus to the response-is in general nonlinear (piecewise linear).
+This asymmetry, which emerges only in multi-neuron recording experiments, is a strong and testable prediction of the model.

-This asymmetry further implies the context dependence of the STRF.
-We speculate that this may explain why linear (STRF) encoding models work well in restricted domains (Kowalski et al., 1996) but fail for richer stimulus ensembles (Linden et al., 2003; Machens et al., 2004).
+This asymmetry further implies the contextdependence of the STRF.
+We speculate that this may explain why linear (STRF) encoding models work well in restricted domains (Kowalski et al., 1996) but fail for richer stimulus ensembles (Machens et al., 2004; Linden et al., 2003).
 However, context dependence has not yet been tested directly.

-Relationship to independent component analysis
+4.4 Relation to independent component analysis (ICA)

 Our formulation of the source separation problem (Eq.
-7) differs in two respects from the one usually considered in the independent component analysis (ICA) literature.
-First, we have assumed prefiltering of each source by a known filter \mathbf{h} , whereas in the usual formulation, the weighting of each source is given by an unknown scalar.
-Second, in most formulations the receiver is assumed to have access to the sources via several sensors, each of which is exposed to a different (linear) combination of the sources, whereas here we assume only a single sensor with input \mathbf{y} .
+3) differs in two respects from the one usually considered in the ICA literature.
+First, we have assumed pre-filtering of each source by a known filter h, whereas in the usual formulation the weighting of each source is given by an unknown scalar.
+Second, in most formulations the receiver is assumed to have access to the sources via several sensors, each of which is exposed to a different (linear) combination of the sources, whereas here we assume only a single sensor with input y.